patalwell/palwell-sample-web-application/README.md

 # SpringBoot DataTables
+Brianna was here hehehheeheehe u have smelly farts
 <h2>Springboot Web Application supporting JQuery DataTables</h2>

 This repository contains a springBoot application that leverages JQuery DataTables.
 It is intended to be used as a template for future projects.